bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Condensed Matter Physics
+  - Machine Learning
-  - Many-Body Interaction
+  - AI4Science
-  - First Principle Calculation
+  - First Principle Software
+  - Many-Body Physics
   - Exciton

 # Education to show in About widget